 Before being burned on screens, the majority of halftones for screen printing are generated from a raster image processor (RIP) program at anywhere between 30 and 65 lines per inch (LPI).

-DTG also uses halftones, however, these digital printers have a maximum print resolution of 1,200 DPI and employ diffusion dither.
+DTG also uses halftones; however, these digital printers have a maximum print resolution of 1,200 DPI and employ diffusion dithering.
 To be more precise, this halftone is frequency-modulated rather than amplitude-modulated.

-Screen printing is more washable than DTG, but it doesn’t imply that DTG isn’t as durable.
+Is DTG printing of good quality?
+Screen printing is more washable than DTG, but that doesn’t imply that DTG isn’t as durable.
 It may not have been properly prepared or cured if there is an issue and a DTG print is not as durable after washing.
-A print’s longevity is influenced by the inks used, the machine’s quality, and whether or not it has been properly processed and cured.
+The machine’s quality, the inks it uses, and whether or not it has been correctly set and processed all affect how long a print lasts.

 Feel